ninegua/reversi/docs/index.md

 - **Bi-directional messaging**: A message is delivered at most once, and the message caller is always guaranteed a reply, either success or failure.

 Such guarantees are hard to come by without restricting what a user program can do.
-Hopefully by the end of reading this post, you'll agree with me that a restricted canister model actually accomplishes a lot by find the sweet spot between efficiency, robustness and simplicity.
+Hopefully by the end of reading this post, you'll agree with me that a restricted canister model actually accomplishes a lot by finding the sweet spot between efficiency, robustness and simplicity.

 # Client-server architecture